Conformal invariance of double random currents I: identification of the limit: Convergence of the nesting field (proof of Theorem )

 We start by proving that the remaining terms are small.

 \begin{proposition} For any $\varepsilon >0$ and $a_1,\dots,a_n\in D$, one may choose $a_1^0,\ldots, a_n^0\in D$ so that

 uniformly in $\delta>0$. \end{proposition}

-\begin{remark} This proposition, which basically claims that the second term on the right-hand side of \eqref{eq:sumsplit} is approximately zero provided the $a_i^0$ are close enough to the boundary, is a restatement of the fact that boundary conditions for the limiting height function are zero.
+\begin{remark} This proposition, which basically claims that the second term on the right-hand side of \eqref{eq:sumsplit} is close to zero provided the $a_i^0$ are close enough to the boundary, is a restatement of the fact that boundary conditions for the limiting height function are zero.
 It is therefore the main place where we identify boundary conditions.
-Note that this proposition relies heavily on the main result in \cite{DumLisQia21} and is as such non-trivial.\end{remark}
+Note that this proposition relies heavily on the main results from \cite{DumLisQia21} (Theorem~\ref{prop:tight number crossings} and Theorem~\ref{thm:crossing free} from Section~\ref{sec:input discrete}), and is as such non-trivial.\end{remark}

 To prove this proposition, we need to introduce some auxiliary notions.
 We say that a cluster of the double random current is \emph{relevant} for $ A =\{a_1, \ldots, a_n\} \subsetneq D$ if it is odd around $u_i^\delta$ for at least two different $i\in \{1,\ldots,n\}$ (it is possible that $u^\delta_i=u^\delta_j$ even though $a_i\neq a_j$).
 We denote by $\mathsf R^{\delta}({ A})$ the number of relevant clusters for $ A$ in $D^{\delta}$, and by $\mathsf I^{\delta}( A)$ the event that all faces $u^{\delta}_1,\ldots,u^{\delta}_n$ are surrounded by at least one relevant cluster for~$ A$.
 We start with three lemmata. \begin{lemma} For every $n\geq 2$ even, there exists $P_n\in(0,\infty)$ such that for all sets of points $ A= \{ a_1,\ldots,a_n \} \subsetneq D$, we have